-The Panel clearly recommends that the data collected be used for education and later development of management plans, not for enforcement.
+The Panel clearly recommends that the data collected be used for education and later development of management plans, not for enforcementinitially.
 Grower understanding and improvements are vital, and growers will be reluctant to participate in programs if they fear self-incrimination.
+The Panel recommends that prior to any enforcement actions being conducted by the Boards, the rules, calculations, assumptions, etc. that will be used to initiate such actions be clearly defined in advance, and be well publicized.